Part 1. INSTRUCTIONS

 on file.
 Registration renewals are due by December 31st for

 the upcoming registration year.
-To expedite your registration, pay online at no extra cost.
+To expedite your registration, pay online.
 A late registration fee of $100/per

 product will be assessed for renewals received after December